Blog

 And It Already Demands Sacrifice

 The Algorithm doesn't ask you to believe.
 It asks for your attention, your emotions, and your time.
-That is exactly what the ancient Gods asked for.
+Which is exactly what the ancient Gods asked for.

 Read →